Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 | Sensors | `/api/v1/sensors` | `SensorResource` |
 | Readings (sub resource) | `/api/v1/sensors/{sensorId}/readings` | `SensorReadingResource` |

-Design choices worth flagging up front:
+A few design choices to note:

-- **In-memory storage only.** The specification forbids a database.
-Each repository (`repository/RoomRepository.java`, `repository/SensorRepository.java`) holds a `private static final List<T>` wrapped in `Collections.synchronizedList`, guarded by `synchronized` blocks on every read and write. `repository/ReadingRepository.java` keys a plain `HashMap` by `sensorId` and guards it with `synchronized (readingHistory)` blocks, so all three repositories share the same locking idiom.
+- **In-memory storage only.** No database — the spec does not allow one. `repository/RoomRepository.java` and `repository/SensorRepository.java` use a `private static final List<T>` wrapped in `Collections.synchronizedList`, with `synchronized` blocks on every read/write. `repository/ReadingRepository.java` uses a `HashMap` keyed by `sensorId`, also guarded by `synchronized` blocks.

-- **Three-tier separation.** Resources (`resource/*.java`) do nothing but JAX-RS mapping and `Response` construction.
-Business rules and multi-repository orchestration live in the service layer (`service/RoomService.java`, `service/SensorService.java`, `service/SensorReadingService.java`).
-The service layer is where the three domain rules the specification lists are enforced: a sensor cannot be registered for a non-existent room, a room cannot be deleted while any sensor still references it, and a sensor under maintenance refuses new readings.
-Each violation maps to a distinct HTTP status code — 422, 409, 403 respectively.
+- **Three-tier split.** Resource classes (`resource/*.java`) only handle JAX-RS routing and build `Response` objects.
+Business rules live in the service layer (`service/RoomService.java`, `service/SensorService.java`, `service/SensorReadingService.java`).
+The three main rules are: you cannot register a sensor for a room that does not exist (422), you cannot delete a room that still has sensors (409), and you cannot post readings to a sensor in MAINTENANCE (403).

-- **JSON everywhere.** Every resource method either produces or consumes `application/json`.
-Each of the three domain exception mappers returns a structured `ErrorMessage` body (`errorMessage` + `errorCode`) rather than the servlet container's default error page.
+- **JSON everywhere.** All resource methods produce and consume `application/json`.
+Error responses use a consistent `ErrorMessage` JSON body with `errorMessage` and `errorCode` fields, not the default server error page.

-- **Stack traces never leave the process.** `GlobalExceptionHandler` is the global safety net. `WebApplicationException` subtypes (400 / 404 / 405 / 406 / 415 raised by Jersey's content negotiation and dispatch machinery) pass through with their intended status, and every other `Throwable` is logged server-side through `java.util.logging` and returned as a generic 500 body.
-Every error response, mapped or inline 404, uses the uniform `{errorMessage, errorCode}` envelope.
+- **No stack traces exposed.** `GlobalExceptionHandler` catches everything.
+Known `WebApplicationException` types (400, 404, 405, 406, 415) keep their status code.
+Anything else gets logged with `java.util.logging` and the client gets a generic 500.
+All errors use the same `{errorMessage, errorCode}` format.

 ## Build and run